ANNOUNCEMENT

 Ranking

-The systems will be ranked by the translation quality within the latency constraints.
-The detailed constraint for each track will be announced later.
+The systems will be ranked by the translation quality within the latency constraints, measured by non-computation-aware StreamLAAL.

 Organizers